tstavropoulos/TestArduino/README.md

 * Standard Deviation of Response Time:  3.000 ms  !!UPDATE!!
 * Max Response Time:                   22.000 ms  !!UPDATE!!

-The likely cuplrit in MatLab's case is likey Garbage Collection, and there's not a lot we can do about that.
-In any case, since Matlab is required for the task, the best solution may be to open a connection between MatLab and the C++ application, and let C++ handle the Computer<->Arduino communication.
+The likely cuplrit in MatLab's case is likey Garbage Collection [update: perhaps not].
+In an attempt to improve performance, the C++ application has been ported to a static library that MatLab can import.
+Now we can let MatLab run the task and let C++ handle the Computer<->Arduino communication.

 ##Known Issues

-* Sometimes the program will either fail to find or fail to connect to the Arduino.
-In many cases, this seems to be because some remnants of old messages trickle in.
-Peculiar.
-Working on increasing the consistency of operation, but in general it seems pretty good.
-Play with timing to help address this.
+* The Arduino devices occasionally don't reset properly between connections, leading to inconsistent behavior.

 ##To Do

 * Create a Unix platform option.
 Current Windows dependenices exist only in Serial.h, Serial.cpp, and CoreFunctions.cpp.
+* Test the MatLab-DLL communication option.
+Yes, it is currently entirely untested.